aws-samples/secure-pipelines-in-aws-workshop/docs/07-cleanup.md

 Congratulations on completing this workshop!
 This is the workshop's permanent home, so feel free to revisit as often as you'd like.

+##  Continuing On

+The workshop is intended to give you an idea of how to start your own Security